fedcloud-eu/vault-doc/_sources/quickstart.rst.txt

     $ fedcloud secret get my_app_secrets -f yaml > my_app_secrets.yaml

-The secrets in YAML/JSON files can be imported back to the service by adding "@" before filenames, telling client to read data from files:
+The secrets in YAML/JSON files can be imported back to the service by adding "@" before filenames as parameters, telling client to read secrets from files:

 ::

     $ fedcloud secret put my_second_app_secrets @my_app_secrets.yaml

-Note the difference in examples: "cert=@hostcert.pem" for reading file content as value for the key, and "@my_app_secrets.yaml" for reading key:value pairs from YAML files.
+Note the difference in examples: ``cert=@hostcert.pem`` for reading file content as value for the key ``cert``, and ``@my_app_secrets.yaml`` for reading whole key:value pairs from YAML files.

+As YAML format is simpler, it is expected by default unless the filename has ".json" extension.
+Try to export your secrets to both formats to see the differences between formats.

 Importing secrets in files in free text format "key=value" is not supported as the format is error-prone, especially for multi-line secret values or values with special characters.
 Users can replace "=" to " : " for converting simple free text files to YAML format.
 Note the blank space after ":" required by YAML syntax.